MUYANGGUO/C-study/README.md

 'Local variable' exists (memory claimed) for the time the function is executed.
 Once the function exits , local variable die.(memory reclaimed).
 They do not sit permanently on the data memory. </br>
 can be seen as bounded within the scope of definition bracket `{}`.

+-global variable: </br>
+'Global variable' exists on the memory permenantly.